 July 2015 Grants.
 We obtained an independent third-party valuation of our common stock as of June 30, 2015.
 Given our continued growth and improving operational metrics as well as our plans to pursue an IPO, the valuation as of June 30, 2015 was determined using the hybrid method.
-This PWERM was calculated assuming a 60% probability of an initial public offering within one year, a 20% probability of an initial public offering in two years, a 10% probability of a sale in approximately two years and a 10% probability of our continuing as a private company.
+This method uses a PWERM that was calculated assuming a 60% probability of an initial public offering within one year, a 20% probability of an initial public offering in two years, a 10% probability of a sale in approximately two years and a 10% probability of our continuing as a private company.
 For each scenario of the PWERM, a total equity value was determined by using a combination of income and market approaches.
-Total equity value under the income approach was estimated based on the present value of our future cash flows and a revenue multiple for the terminal value that was determined based upon a guideline public company analysis considering companies of relative size, growth and profitability.
+Total equity value under the income approach was estimated based on the present value of our future cash flows and a revenue multiple for the terminal value that was determined based upon a guideline public company analysis considering companies of relative size, growth and profitability at that future date.
 Total equity value under the market approach was estimated based on the application of market multiples to our last-twelve-months and forward-looking revenues, each of which was weighted at 50%.
+The equity values determined were allocated to the common stock under each PWERM scenario.
 Finally, the probability weighted indication for the common stock was then discounted for lack of marketability by 15%.
 For the purposes of the PWERM, we estimated an IPO date of between November 30, 2015 and June 30, 2016 and used a risk adjusted discount rate of 21%.